 By Patricia Deal

-FORT HOOD (Now designated Fort Cavazos), Texas—Carl R. Darnall Army Medical Center celebrated the Army Nurse Corps 118th anniversary and reflected on past and future achievements of nurses of all ranks and specialties with a traditional cake cutting ceremony here February 4.
+FORT HOOD (Now designated Fort Cavazos), Texas—Carl R. Darnall Army Medical Center celebrated the opening of its fourth community-based medical home with a ribbon-cutting ceremony November 6.

 The West Killeen Medical Home at 5200 Bunny Trail Dr. is the second community-based medical home in Killeen.
 It officially opened for patients October 1 and is expected to support nearly 8,500 family members and retirees.